NekR/preact-delegate/README.md

 # preact-delegate

-Delegate DOM events with Preact (since Preact doesn't do that by default)
+Delegate DOM events with Preact (since Preact doesn't do that by default).

 ## Install